 CAT Skills Training

 Catalyse delivers CAT Skills training courses, accredited by ACAT.
 These are shorter in duration than its two-year Practitioner Training, and are generally offered over a six month period.
+For details of the next CAT Skills Training course, please click here.

 CAT Skills training offers an introduction to basic skills in CAT for a range of professionals (e.g. psychologists, psychiatrists, nurses, offender managers, therapists, counsellors or social workers working in prison, forensic or mental health forensic settings).
 It aims to enable core professionals with competence in their own mental health field to enhance their relational and therapeutic skills by using concepts and therapeutic skills derived from CAT.